suvera/jap/README.md

 > JAP is a Object Oriented programming language designed for fun, it's syntax is mix of JAVA + PHP

-All JAP programs will be translated to PHP/Hack/Java ( Hack/Java under development) when you compile it.

 # Examples